berlinonline/converjon/README.md

 The `colors` parameter sets the number of colors for GIF compression.
 It ranges from 2 to 256 (integer).

+### Interlaced Images

+The `interlace` parameter allows the creation of interlaced images.
+Supported types of interlacing scheme are:

+* `plane`(try this for JPEGs)
+* `line`
+* `none`

+A well-known example of interlaced images are progressive JPEGs.
+You can use this option with PNGs and GIFs as well.

 ### Status Page

 The URL `/status` leads to a summary of Converjon's current state and some statistics.

+The status page is available as content type `application/json` via `/status.json`.

 ## Configuration